Nivesh03/package-twitter/README.md

 pip install package-twitter
 ```

+NOTE: `package-twitter` supports python versions 3.11 or later.

 ## 🔑 Twitter API Setup (Crucial!)
-To use `Package-Twitter`, you must obtain Twitter API credentials from the Twitter Developer Portal.
+To use `package-twitter`, you must obtain Twitter API credentials from the Twitter Developer Portal.

 * **Apply for a Developer Account:** If you don't have one, apply and explain your use case.